-- authentication and authorization of digital identity (non-IMS based)
+- Authentication and authorization of digital identity (non-IMS based)

-- support of security aspects digital asset container
+- Support of security aspects of digital asset container

-- security aspects of exposure of user sensitive information (user consent)
+- Security aspects of exposure of user sensitive information (user consent)

 As there is no definition of “digital identity” in TS 22.156 and TR 23.700-21, it is difficult to progress with the study.
+In order to have authenticated and authorized access to the digital asset, some contributions are considering an identifier “digital asset identity” to uniquely identify the digital asset.
+However during the discussion it was questioned, whether user identifier can be used to identify the digital asset.
+SA3 has tentatively defined the term “digital asset identifier” to identify a digital asset, as in the enclosed proposal.

-SA3 is kindly request SA1 and SA6 the following clarification:
+SA3 kindly requests the following clarifications from SA1 and SA6:

+For the purpose of digital asset access and management, does each digital asset need a unique identifier?

-Whether SA1 and SA6 is considering user identifier as digital identity?
+Whether SA1 and/or SA6 is considering to use user identifier to identify a digital asset?